 If you've driven I-15 through Utah County in the last couple of years, you've seen the billboards.
 Utah City.
 Clean, confident, a little mysterious.
 Maybe you've noticed cranes and new buildings rising on the lakeside flats near the Vineyard exit, where for years there was nothing but empty ground.
 And maybe, like a lot of people, you've wondered: what exactly is that?

 It's a fair question, and a surprisingly hard one to answer from the outside.
 There's marketing copy everywhere and very little plain explanation.
-So here it is — the full story of Utah City: what it actually is, the remarkable history of the ground it sits on, the people and ideas behind it, what's really been built so far, and what the next decade is supposed to hold.
+So here it is — the full story of Utah City: what it actually is, the remarkable history of the ground it sits on, the people and ideas behind it, what's really open as of mid-2026, and what the next decade is supposed to hold.
 It's one of the most ambitious things happening in Utah right now, and it's unfolding right in our backyard.

 The short version

-Utah City is a 700-acre master-planned development on the eastern shore of Utah Lake, in the city of Vineyard, just north of Orem and a short drive from Provo.
+Utah City is a master-planned development of roughly 700 acres (recent coverage sometimes rounds it to 800) on the eastern shore of Utah Lake, in the city of Vineyard, just north of Orem and a short drive from Provo.
 It's being built on the site of the old Geneva Steel mill, and its goal is unusually bold: to become the walkable "urban core" of Utah County — essentially, a downtown built from scratch for a county that has never really had one.

 A few things to get straight right away, because they're the most common points of confusion: